ErpNetDocs/tech/modules/logistics/inventory/inventory-control/scrap.md

 ### Info

-If you tap on a product from the **Availability** tab, you'll be shown further information about it here.
+If you tap on a product from the Availability tab, you'll be shown further information about it here.

-This includes revealing its unique code, barcode and GTIN, if present, as well as how many instances of it will be scrapped.
+This includes revealing its part number and additional codes, if present, as well as counted quantities.

 If more lots are present, the **available-scrap** ratio will be distributed based on the FEFO principle.